lannyyy17/zone.io/README.md

 # Zone.io

 **Zone.io** is a web-based network analysis tool designed to map and visualize signal strength in specific locations.
 The application allows users to conduct data collection "sessions" using two modes: a manual "Pinpoint" mode for dropping individual data points, or an automated "Area Scan" mode that periodically records signal data while the user moves.
+Data points, including GPS coordinates and signal strength derived from real-time download speed tests, are stored in Cloud Firestore and displayed on an interactive Leaflet map, providing an intuitive heatmap of network quality.
+Built with Next.js, React, and Firebase, the app features live performance monitoring, session management with AI-powered summaries, data export, and a download time calculator.

 ## Key Features